-With respect to foreign participants, the plan administrator may modify award terms, establish subplans and/ or adjust other terms and conditions of awards, subject to the share limits described above.
-The 2020 Plan includes an appendix for Israeli taxpayers pursuant to which tax-qualified options may be granted to eligible employees under Section 102 of the Israeli Income Tax Ordinance.
+With respect to foreign participants, the plan administrator may modify award terms, establish subplans and/or adjust other terms and conditions of awards, subject to the share limits described above.
+The 2020 Plan includes an appendix for Israeli taxpayers pursuant to which tax-qualified options may be granted to eligible employees under Sections 102 and 3(i) of the Israeli Income Tax Ordinance (New Version), 5721-1961, or the Israeli Income Tax Ordinance.